iivanoo/covid-apps-observer/data/data_au/reports/resources/au.com.vodafone.dreamlabapp___3.2.0.2641/report.md

 > Good to put this bit of tech to use.
 Sometimes won't record any calculations as being done despite 9 hours on.
 Is it because it started before phone was at 80% battery?<br> :date: __2021-01-11 01:52:47__

-> Not much to say apart that I hope I am providing a useful service to research<br> :date: __2021-01-10 02:49:47__

-> Works away in the background without fuss.
-Nice to be able to contribute<br> :date: __2021-01-09 09:09:13__

-> Once set up, this is simple to use.
-You must be on an unlimited tariff and wifi to make the most of it.
-Make sure you set the app to operate only when charging, then it is no hassle to use.<br> :date: __2021-01-08 11:16:02__

 #### 3-star reviews